 loss.
 Therefore, based on Johnson, although there is a

 carrier’s estimate of the loss, because the insurer has not

 wholly denied that there is a covered loss, causation is “an

 amount-of-loss question for the appraisal panel,” not a

-coverage question that can only be decided the trial
+coverage question that can only be decided by the trial

 court.
 Accordingly, we agree with the insurance carrier